 Reasons for internationalization of companies can be determined using the theory of transaction cost, the eclectic theory of international production of Dunning, multi-stage theories of internationalization (in particular, the Uppsala model of Johanson, Wiedersheim-Paul and Vahlne) and network-based theories of internationalization developed by Johanson and Mattsson (Johanson and Wiedersheim-Paul, 1975; Dunning, 1988; Johanson and Mattsson, 1988; Johanson and Vahlne, 1990).
-The aforementioned theories cover issues related to, e.g. the process of internationalization, reasons for conducting export activities and direct foreign investments, and selecting a business location abroad.
+The aforementioned theories cover issues related to, e.g. the process of internationalization, selection of forms of internationalization, reasons for conducting export activities and direct foreign investments, and selecting a business location abroad.